-To end this paper, we would like to "Nanoscientists illustrate emphasize that, information from many discipline.
+To end this paper, we would like to emphasize that, "Nanoscientists illustrate on information from many discipline.
 Scientists are normally concerned with molecules, and significant molecules have distinguishing sizes that can be considered exactly on the nanoscale: they are bigger than atoms and smaller than microstructures.
 Physicists care about the property of matter, and as properties of matter at the nanoscale are quickly changing and frequently size-controlled, nanoscale physics is a very significant contributor.
 Engineers are apprehensive with the understanding and consumption of nanoscale materials.
 Materials scientists and electrical, chemical, and mechanical engineers all contract with the exclusive features of nanostructures and with how those special property can be utilize in the developed of completely novel materials that could give new capability in medicine, industry, recreation, and the environment.

-interdisciplinary of The nature nanotechnology might explain why it takes so lengthy to expand.
+interdisciplinary The nature of nanotechnology might explain why it takes so lengthy to expand.
 It is strange for an area to involve such assorted expertise.
-It also explains why most novel nano research amenities are supportive efforts between scientists and engineers from each part of [14].
-It is obvious workforce." nanotechnology and nanoscience multidisciplinary fields.
+It also explains why most novel nano research amenities are supportive efforts between scientists and engineers from each part of the workforce."
+[14].
+It is obvious that nanotechnology and nanoscience multidisciplinary fields.
 Whatever, good or bad, has been achieved in this field it owes to the scientists (Physicists, Chemists, Physical Metallurgists) and to the engineers (mechanical, materials).